-We estimate that we will receive net proceeds of approximately US\$ million from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$ per ADS.
-Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate of RMB6.5063 to US\$1.00, the rate in effect as of December 29, 2017, to a rate of RMB to US\$1.00, will result in an increase of RMB million in our net proceeds from this offering.
-Conversely, a 10% depreciation of the U.S. dollar against the RMB, from a rate of RMB6.5063 to US\$1.00, will result in a decrease of RMB million in our net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$176.8 million from this offering and the concurrent private placements in connection with this offering to Orchid Asia and New Oriental, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$11.50 per ADS.
+Assuming that we convert the full amount of the net proceeds from this offering and the concurrent private placements into RMB, a 10% appreciation of the U.S. dollar against RMB, from a rate of RMB6.5063 to US\$1.00, the rate in effect as of December 29, 2017, to a rate of RMB7.1569 to US\$1.00, will result in an increase of RMB115.0 million in our net proceeds from this offering and the concurrent private placements.
+Conversely, a 10% depreciation of the U.S. dollar against the RMB, from a rate of RMB6.5063 to US\$1.00, the rate in effect as of December 29, 2017, to a rate of RMB5.8557 to US\$1.00, will result in a decrease of RMB115.0 million in our net proceeds from this offering and the concurrent private placements.